In this post, I'm going to explain two things to you: how to become an Airbnb superhost, and why you'd want to become one.

 The Airbnb Superhost Program launched in 2009 and aimed to recognize their top performing hosts- the hosts that made it all happen, that set the bar and raised the standard for hospitality as an Airbnb host.
 The program showcases the top dogs in the Airbnb community.

-While hosting comes in all shapes and sizes, these elements are the common denominator in hospitable expectations.
+While hosting comes in all shapes and sizes, these elements are the common denominator in hospitality expectations.
 These are the elements that time and time again make all the difference.

-Becoming an Airbnb Superhost is determined by the Airbnb community.
+The question goes beyond how many reviews it takes to become an Airbnb superhost.
 The status is earned by excelling in the following areas, measured over a year's time:

 Not much to be said here.
 If you haven't hosted 10 trips yet, just get as many bookings as quickly as you can, make sure to optimize your listing's search ranking to get more bookings and start out with a competitive price.